rmwood367/cs386-Group10-Project/Deliverable1.md

 Indie movie web application to discuss, rate, suggest, and learn about Indie films, actors, and directors

 ### Initial Value Proposition and Customer Segments:
-We help indie movie enthusiasts, indie movie directors, and people interested in th genre in finding a space to collaborate, talk about, and learn more about the industry.
+We help indie movie enthusiasts, indie movie directors, and people interested in the genre in finding a space to collaborate, talk about, and learn more about the industry.

 ### Interview Summary: